 CBT North London including Training, Bike Hire, Helmet & Gloves

 Our North London CBT training centre is based in Tottenham, but is also local to other surrounding areas such as Enfield, Edmonton, Islington, Highbury, Barnet, Camden, Wood Green, Finchley, Southgate and all other area's of North London.
 Our CBT test site is also easily accessible from Central London & other North London areas such as Kings Cross, Dalston, Hackney, Hornsey and Finsbury Park.
-We are proud to be able to offer one of the cheapest CBT in North London for only £99-00, which includes equipment and bike hire with no hidden charges.
+We are proud to be able to offer one of the cheapest CBT in North London for only £99-00 (on the first Wednesday of every month), which includes equipment and bike hire with no hidden charges.

 Compulsory Basic Training is the first course you need to attend when learning to ride a scooter or motorbike.
 To attend a CBT course, you will need to be able to demonstrate balance (the ability to ride a bicycle is a good way to practice this), and also demonstrate a basic knowledge of the highway code